JanaSperschneider/NuclearPhaser/README.md

 ----------------------------------------
 ```

 In this example, NuclearPhaser found 26 gene/scaffold bins that contain 193 contigs with a total length of 240.5 MB.
-Also, in this example the Hi-C phasing signal is clear and the scaffold bins were phased into two haplotypes.
-It is a good idea to visualize the two scaffold bin haplotypes to see if the dot plot has nice synteny.
+Also, in this example the Hi-C phasing signal is clear and the scaffold bins were phased into two haplotypes (Haplotype_0_genephasing.fasta and Haplotype_1_genephasing.fasta).
+It is a good idea to visualize the two preliminary haplotypes to see if the dot plot has nice synteny.
 Here we use Dgenies (http://dgenies.toulouse.inra.fr/) for visualization.

 <img src="https://github.com/JanaSperschneider/NuclearPhaser/blob/main/map_Haplotype_1_genephasing_to_Haplotype_0_genephasing.png" width="25%" height="25%">